Isotopes of cadmium

 The nine stable Cadmium isotopes are used for many different purposes.
 Cd-110 is used for the production of the radioisotope In-110, while Cd-112 is used in the production of the widely used diagnostic radioisotope In-111.
 Cd-108 is used in the production of Cd-109 which is a calibration source for 88 keV gamma radiation.
 The even numbered Cd isotopes (mainly Cd-110, Cd-112, Cd-114 and Cd-116) are used to improve the power output and coherence length of HeCd lasers.
-Cadmium isotopes can be obtained from Trace Sciences International.

 Naturally occurring isotopes